Tilehurst railway station

-Tilehurst railway station is in the suburb and former village of Tilehurst, west of Reading, Berkshire, England.
-The station is on the extreme northern edge of Tilehurst, and at a much lower level than most of that suburb.
+Tilehurst railway station serves the suburb and village of Tilehurst, west of Reading, Berkshire, England.
+The station is on the extreme northern edge of Tilehurst and at a much lower level than most of that suburb.
 The railway line and station occupy a strip of land between the A329 road and the River Thames, with the up relief platform on an embankment above the river bank.